thinkbase-ai/ThinkBase.Blazor.Chat/README.md

 The component has a debug mode that can be enabled by setting the `DebugMode` property to true.
 In this mode, you can record a series of responses and replay them later.
 This is useful for testing and debugging your chat interactions.

-In order to use it you must implement an interface of the following form:
+In order to use it you can implement an interface of the following form:
 ```csharp

     public interface IDebugHistoryStore